Current Environment:

 Clinical trials

-It’s possible that your child will be eligible to participate in one of Children’s current clinical trials.
-These studies are useful for a multitude of reasons: Some are designed to evaluate the effectiveness of a particular drug, treatment or therapy on a specific disease; others help doctors to better understand how and why certain conditions occur.
-At any given time, Children’s has hundreds of clinical trials under way.
+It’s possible that your child will be eligible to participate in one of our current clinical trials.
+Some are designed to evaluate the effectiveness of a particular drug, treatment or therapy on a specific disease; others help doctors to better understand how and why certain conditions occur.
+At any given time, Boston Children’s has hundreds of clinical trials under way.

 And participation in any clinical trial is completely voluntary: We will take care to fully explain all elements of the treatment plan prior to the start of the trial, and you may remove your child from the medical study at any time.